Triplon-mediated pairing and the superconducting gap structure in bilayer nickelates

+A representative spectrum in Fig.~\ref{fig:5} shows the leading $\beta$ peak at $40$~meV and less intense $\alpha$ peak around $70$~meV, reproducing the two distinct peaks observed in recent STM spectra~\cite{Lia26}.
+Their positions are determined by two parameters, $\Omega\!\sim\!
+J_c$ and $\lambda$, while the lineshapes depend on the anisotropy parameter $\kappa$.
+Remarkably, their values in Fig.~\ref{fig:5} agree well with the predictions of the triplon-mediated pairing model~\cite{Kha26}.
+The large pairing gaps observed experimentally~\cite{Lia26}, together with their quantitative description by the present theory, suggest that substantially higher transition temperatures may be achievable in bilayer nickelates once high-quality, homogeneous samples become available~\cite{noteTc}.

-In summary, we have developed a microscopic theory addressing the superconducting gap structure in bilayer nickelates, based on the model in which itinerant $d_{x^2-y^2}$ electrons interact with localized $d_{3z^2-r^2}$ spins forming interlayer singlet dimers.
-Including orbital hybridization effects, we derived the effective band dispersions and Fermi surfaces consistent with ARPES data.
-We further derive the interactions between conduction electrons and local spins, including Kondo exchange processes.
+In summary, we have developed a microscopic theory of the superconducting gap structure in bilayer nickelates, based on a model in which itinerant $d_{x^2-y^2}$ electrons interact with localized $d_{3z^2-r^2}$ spins that form interlayer spin-singlet dimers.
+Including orbital hybridization effects, we derived the effective bands and Fermi surfaces consistent with ARPES data, and derived the interactions between local and conduction electron spins.

-The singlet-triplet excitations of the spin-dimer background mediate the interband Cooper pairing of the $s_{\pm}$-wave symmetry, with opposite signs of the order parameter on the $\alpha$ and $\beta$ Fermi-surfaces.
-The pairing gaps acquire a sizable momentum anisotropy, originating from the nonlocal character of the Kondo exchange.
-Most of the results are presented as analytical expressions, which facilitate their comparison with experimental data.
+The triplon excitations of the spin-dimer background mediate Cooper pairing of the $s_{\pm}$ symmetry, with opposite signs of the order parameter on the $\alpha$ and $\beta$ bands.
+The nonlocal Kondo exchange induces a sizable anisotropy in the pairing gaps.
+The results are presented as analytical expressions, which facilitate their comparison with experimental data.

-Our theory captures two key experimental observations~\cite{Fan25}.
-First, the $\alpha$ band hosts a larger superconducting gap than the $\beta$ band, despite its smaller density of states.
-This hierarchy follows naturally from the interband nature of triplon-mediated pairing, where the gap amplitude on one Fermi surface sheet is controlled by the density of states on the other.
-Second, both gaps exhibit pronounced angular anisotropy with a minimum along the $k_x=k_y$ direction, as predicted by our theory.
-These findings strongly support the triplon-mediated pairing mechanism, helping to resolve the ongoing debate on superconductivity in bilayer nickelates.
+The theory accounts for the key experimental observations~\cite{Fan25,Lia26}.
+The $\alpha$ band hosts a larger superconducting gap than the $\beta$ band despite its smaller density of states.
+This hierarchy follows from the interband nature of triplon-mediated pairing, where the gap amplitude on one Fermi surface is controlled by the density of states on the other.
+The gaps also exhibit angular anisotropy with a minimum along the $k_x=k_y$ direction.
+Taken together, these findings provide strong support for the triplon-mediated pairing mechanism, helping to resolve the ongoing debate on superconductivity in nickelates.